 In this meaning “naturalness” is the degree of reconstruction in mimicking the ambiance and sound of a concert hall experience in a normal listening environment such as a headphone or speakers in a room.

-However, the term “natural” is not so simple as it seems.
+However, the term “natural” is not as simple as it seems.
 There is no “natural” sound of a musical instrument.
 There is only the “natural” sound of a system [musical instrument + concert hall].

 What is happening now?

-Audio devices achieve a low distortion-level in music transfer through a complete system: from a microphone to speakers in a listening room.
+Audio devices achieve a low distortion level in music transfer through a complete system: from a microphone to speakers in a listening room.

 The ideal system should have zero distortions across the chain.
 A signal that is received by a microphone and then radiated out to speakers should not have any changes.
-This is about harmonic distortions, flatness or linearity of different kinds of responses.
+This is about harmonic distortions, flatness, or linearity of different kinds of responses.
 Even cheap modern digital audio devices provide good enough sound.
 Expensive devices sound great.

 The Physical Process

-Sound of a live band
+The sound of a live band